simonpacis/RopasciRPG/README.md

 ##For developers
 If you're a developer yourself, and want to contribute to this project, you can do so via GitHub.
 I don't know if I'll be developing more on it myself, but I might.
 Please note that the source is only sporadically commented, and thus a bit troublesome to maintain.
 But, I believe I commented the most complicated pieces of the code pretty well.
 At least I think so.
+Also, yes, the code could be optimized and be much better, but hey.
+This is my second project using Python. :)

 ##License
 Released under the "DWYWWIJDSI" (Do whatever you want with it, just don't sell it) license.